charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 - some specific kind of algorithm is a searching algorith
 - binary search:
 	- a search algorithm that has a starting point and then goes one of two directions, left or right in the array based on stipulated rules example of 0(log n)
+	- binary search however needs to be sorted, and for that you'll need a sorting array...
 - Running time
 	- the way that computer scientests describe the time it takes to solve a problem using an algogrithm
 - big O notation